8 releases

 When using BooleanFunction type, the crate will detect runtime whether to use SmallBooleanFunction (truth table stored as u64) or BigBooleanFunction (truth table stored as BigUint) depending on the number of variables.

 If you already know that your function will have less than 6 variables, you can use the SmallBooleanFunction type directly.
-So that you can avoid using polymorphism, and the runtime check to the V-table.
+So that you can avoid runtime type detection.

 Disable safety checks